Forth Rail Bridge

 The steelwork received two coats of red lead, one of iron oxide primer and a final coat of Indian red externally and the interior of the tubes one of red lead and two coats of white lead.
 The painted area was calculated as 145 acres.

-Contractors included W. Arrol & Co (Glasgow)
+Contractors included William Arrol & Co (Glasgow)